Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Introduction

 \section{Introduction}

-While past and future are very different in our intuition, modern physics requires CPT symmetry~\cite{CPT} - that equations governing nature would not change if applying all three symmetries: of charge (C), parity (P) of space, and of time (T).
-General relativity is already T-symmetric, solved by the least action principle: searching for shape of spacetime as kind of membrane being static 4D solution, e.g. allowing to rotate time into space direction below black hole horizon.
-Quantum field theories are solved by e.g. S-matrix $\langle \Phi_f |U|\Phi_i\rangle$ with boundary conditions in both time directions, and $U$ evolution calculated by Feynman ensemble of 4D scenarios.
+While in our intuition past and future are very different, modern physics requires CPT symmetry~\cite{CPT} - that equations governing nature would not change if applying all three symmetries: of charge (C), parity (P) of space, and of time (T).
+General relativity is already T-symmetric, solved by the least action principle: optimizing shape of spacetime as kind of membrane being static 4D solution, e.g. allowing to rotate time into space direction below black hole horizon.
+Quantum field theories are solved by e.g. S-matrix $\langle \Phi_f |U|\Phi_i\rangle$ controlled by boundary conditions in both time directions, e.g. emitter and absorber for photon.

-As the equations governing physics are believed to be T/CPT symmetric, asymmetries need to be properties of specific solution - like throwing a rock into lake of surface symmetric in equations.
+As the equations governing physics are believed to be T/CPT symmetric, asymmetries need to be properties of specific solution - like throwing a rock into lake, of surface symmetric in equations.
 The most known is entropy asymmetry of 2nd law of thermodynamics, e.g. as result of low entropy of Big Bang.

-Here we are interested in Asymmetry of Radiation: that e.g. circulating charges or masses are now inspiraling, radiating energy like in Fig. \ref{advanced}, while in T/CPT view they are gaining energy outspiraling instead.
-Huw Price~\cite{hp91} proposed natural looking solution that it "simply involves an imbalance between sources and sinks" - comes from presence of more absorbers in our future than emitters in our past.
-While there is clear imbalance, like in Fig. \ref{arad} it should not be perfect as assumed - if thinking about the difference between past and future of our Universe.
+Here we are focus on Asymmetry of Radiation instead: that e.g. circulating charges or masses are now inspiraling, radiating energy like in Fig. \ref{advanced}, while in T/CPT view they are gaining energy outspiraling instead.
+As S-matrix $\langle \Phi_f |U|\Phi_i\rangle$ requires emitter ($\Phi_i$) and absorber ($\Phi_f$) for photon exchange, this asymmetry seems to come from their imbalance - presence of more absorbers in our future than emitters in our past, proposed by Huw Price~\cite{hp91}: "simply involves an imbalance between sources and sinks".
+Especially that this imbalance can be reversed e.g. by tabletop particle accelerators~\cite{tabletop} adding more emitters - making electrons gain energy instead.
+While comparing past and future of our Universe, like in Fig. \ref{arad}, there should be such imbalance, it does not need to be perfect - there are also emitters in our past, suggesting to parametrize and estimate asymmetry from data.

-Circulating/orbiting objects naively seem the same from perspective of T/CPT symmetry, suggesting the same 1/2-1/2 contributions of retarded and advanced waves assumed e.g. in Wheeler-Feynman absorber theory~\cite{WF}.
-However, other convex combinations are also allowed, depending on the boundary conditions, hence should be e.g. estimated from data.
-Instead, by default there is assumed perfect asymmetry: 1-0 contributions of only retarded waves, even though imbalance between past and future of the Universe might not be perfect.